 "Mac and Charlie Die," Pt.
 1 and 2 (Season 4, Episodes 5 and 6)

 The only two-parter on the list!
 All three of you wrote this one together.
 You've talked a little bit about how the writers' room works, but how do the three of you write a script together?

 That episode in particular is weird, because it was not a two-parter at first.
-It was one episode that it was just super long.
+It was one episode that was just super long.
 We had an early cut that was like 35 minutes.
 During the hiatus between shooting blocks, we took what we had and wrote more scenes and story and expanded it into a two-part episode.
-Probably what happened with that one was is two of us wrote the original episode, and then the third guy helped write the second part.
+Probably what happened with that one is two of us wrote the original episode, and then the third guy helped write the second part.

 But when the three of us do write together, one person is sitting at the keys, typing, while the three of us make jokes about the scene and improvise in character as Frank, Dee, Charlie, Mac, and Dennis.
 When it's two of us writing, it's the same thing.

 Is there improv on set or do you keep it mostly reserved for the writing stage?

 It's not really improvising.
 It's more ad libbing.
 I'm going to say the line the way it wants to come out of my mouth in any given moment, and that's the case with all of us.
 We don't consider ourselves Tennessee Williams—it doesn't need to be word-for-word.
 Sometimes you improvise and you're like, eh, the scripted line's just better, it's just better.
 And then there are other times you get on set and you just go and you go and you go and sometimes you go a little further and sometimes you go too far, but the script is just a roadmap.
 There's always room for improvement.